anquanscan/sec-tools/README.md

 [All-In-One-CyberSecurity-Resources](https://github.com/vatsalgupta67/All-In-One-CyberSecurity-Resources): List of CyberSecurity Resources and some different Sub-Sets of CyberSecurity
 [hijackgan](https://github.com/a514514772/hijackgan): [CVPR 2021] Pytorch implementation of Hijack-GAN: Unintended-Use of Pretrained, Black-Box GANs
 [dumptask](https://github.com/cyring/dumptask): A simple kernel module to dump the tasks
 [theway](https://github.com/jbaines-r7/theway): A tool for extracting, modifying, and crafting ASDM binary packages (CVE-2022-20829)
+[wp-audit](https://github.com/m3nu/wp-audit): Audit the versions of your Wordpress sites to find old, vulnerable versions.